techidaily/site-win11-tips/source/_posts/hidden-treasures-found-the-guide-to-recover-lost-features-in-windows-11.md

 ## Why Is the Enhancement Tab Missing in Windows 11?

- There are plenty of ways to[improve the audio and sound quality on a Windows 11 PC](https://www.makeuseof.com/windows-11-improve-audio-quality/) , but the Enhancement tab has been around long before Windows 11 was even announced.
+ There are plenty of ways to [improve the audio and sound quality on a Windows 11 PC](https://www.makeuseof.com/windows-11-improve-audio-quality/) , but the Enhancement tab has been around long before Windows 11 was even announced.

  The Enhancement tab is where you can configure sound settings like bass boost, virtual surround, loudness equalization, and more.
 However, if the Enhancement tab is not available on your Windows 11 PC, these can be the possible culprits behind it: